Joey Meneses Player Props: Nationals vs. Cardinals

-Joey Meneses -- with a slugging percentage of .324 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals against the St. Louis Cardinals, with Jack Flaherty on the hill, on June 19 at 4:05 PM ET.
+On Tuesday, Joey Meneses (coming off going 1-for-4 with a double) and the Washington Nationals play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 7:05 PM ET.

-In his last game, he had two hits (going 2-for-4 with a double) against the Marlins.
+In his previous appearance, he went 1-for-4 with a double against the Cardinals.

 Joey Meneses Game Info & Props vs. the Cardinals